100% Australian Owned & Operated. Shipping Australia-wide & New Zealand from Vic, NSW, Qld, WA.

 • Glues can break down, discolour, delaminate.

-• O-rings, gaskets and seals can also show signs of corrosive water in the form of Dissolving, becoming "gummy", cracking, hardening, etc. When any of these things occur, they may leak.
+• O-rings, gaskets and seals can also show signs of corrosive water in the form of dissolving, becoming "gummy", cracking, hardening, etc. When any of these things occur, they may leak.

 • Optical sensors often show signs of cloudiness or cracking.